Rok4an/SchoolProject/README.md

 ## Author: Yi Wang 13613

-This is a project for the final in introduction to programming
+This is a project for the final in introduction to programming.

-This project mimics a school
+This project mimics a school.